Loretta Ford: Career

 After graduation, Ford joined the Visiting Nurse Service (VNS) of New Brunswick.
 However, her tenure with VNS was short-lived.
-In 1942, following the death of her fiance in World War II, Ford joined the US Army Air Force.
+In 1942, following the death of her fiancé in World War II, Ford joined the United States Army Air Forces and became a first lieutenant.
 She had hoped to enter flight nurse training, but was denied due to her vision, and instead served at base hospitals in Florida and Maine.
 Through the G.I.
-Bill, Ford was then able to attend the University of Colorado (CU), where she completed a B.S. in nursing with a Public Health Nursing certificate (1949) and Master of Public Health Nursing Supervision (1951).
-At CU, Ford was mentored and impacted by several influential figures in nursing and public health including Lucile Petry Leone, Pearl Parvin Coulter, and Henrietta Loughran.
+Bill, Ford was then able to attend the University of Colorado Boulder, where she completed a B.S. in nursing with a Public Health Nursing certificate (1949) and Master of Public Health Nursing Supervision (1951).
+At University of Colorado, Ford was mentored and impacted by several influential figures in nursing and public health including Lucile Petry Leone, Pearl Parvin Coulter, and Henrietta Loughran.
 During this time, Ford was also working as a public health nurse for Boulder County and eventually became the director of nursing at the Boulder City-County Health department.

-In 1961, Ford received her Doctorate in Education also from the University of Colorado.
+In 1961, Ford received her Doctorate in Nursing Education also from the University of Colorado Boulder.
 Her doctoral work was in the development of cases in public health nursing administration and was supported through a National League for Nursing fellowship.
 Prior to completion of her EdD, Ford was already an assistant professor at the University of Colorado School of Nursing in Denver, and then earned full professorship in 1965.
-It was during her tenure at CU that Ford co-developed the first nurse practitioner program.
+It was during her tenure at University of Colorado that Ford co-developed the first nurse practitioner program.
 In 1971, she was elected to the National Academy of Medicine.
-Ford became the founding dean of the nursing school at the University of Rochester in 1972.
+Ford became the founding dean of the nursing school at the University of Rochester in 1972 and Director of Clinical Nursing at the university's teaching hospital, the Strong Memorial Hospital.
 At the University of Rochester, Ford developed the unification model of nursing.